 The problem is that if someone shows up in a doctor’s office with the symptoms of Fibromyalgia (or “Fibro”), he or she (usually a she – 80-90% of Fibro patients are female) is given one or more medications for the symptoms she is experiencing and sent on her way.
 Problem solved – or is it?

 Has the doctor actually solved the person’s problem by merely treating symptoms?
-What if there is an underlying cause that can be cured, meaning that the person no longer needs to take all of those medicines?
+What if an underlying cause can be cured, meaning that the person no longer needs to take all of those medicines?

 There are a few problems with the idea of actually curing people.

-- Curing people requires time – much more than 7 minutes in a visit.
+- Curing people requires time – much more than 7 minutes in a doctor’s visit.

 - It requires critical thinking about the body as a whole, not the “Whack-A-Mole” style of treating each symptom as it comes up.
-You remember the game at the local kid’s pizza joint where the little moles pop up randomly through holes and you try to smack them with a mallet before they go back down…that’s what our medical system is like.
-We see a symptom, we treat it with a medication, that medication causes another symptom (like swelling), so we treat it with yet another medication, etc.
+You remember the game at the local kid’s pizza joint where the little moles pop up randomly through holes, and you try to smack them with a mallet before they go back down…that’s what our medical system is like.
+We see a symptom; we treat it with medication.
+That medication causes another symptom (like swelling), so we treat it with yet another medication, etc.

 - If you cure someone, there is no repeat business.
 This is not to say that all doctors are this way, but let’s face it – it’s a business.
 All businesses want repeat business.